Survata/survata-android-public-sdk/README.md

 #### IMPORTANT NOTE

-There is a frequency cap on how much surveys we allow one day for a specific IP address.
+There is a frequency cap on how many surveys we allow one day for a specific IP address.
 Thus while testing/developing, it might be frustrating to not see surveys appear after a couple of tries.
 You can bypass this in two ways.

 ####1.
 FIRST WAY: Using "testing" property